1) Select Pickup & Destination

 Popular meeting points for taxi drivers include the Airport Information Desk (clearly marked near the Arrivals gate) although some companies will ask you to phone the driver on arrival to make arrangements and this can keep parking charges to a minimum.

-Every possible type of vehicle is available from Mottolines for trips to and from Heathrow, from the bog standard saloon carrying 4 passengers and a couple of suitcases up to people carriers and mini buses carrying larger groups with more luggages.
+Every possible type of vehicle is available from Mottolines for trips to and from City, from the bog standard saloon carrying 4 passengers and a couple of suitcases up to people carriers and mini buses carrying larger groups with more luggages.

 If you fancy travelling in style or are business travellers wanting to work on the journey you might like to consider a VIP taxi, commonly a Mercedes or BMW, driven by a uniformed chauffeur who will even carry your luggage into your house.
 Leather upholstery, Sat Nav, air conditioning and Wi Fi are the norm when paying for this sort of service.
 Drivers are also CRB cleared and discreet so that you should have no worries if making confidential business calls from the vehicle.

-Heathrow Taxis, Minicabs – what’s the difference?
+London City Taxis, Minicabs – what’s the difference?

 Most of us prefer to pre-book our travel to and from the airport but if not, then in theory at least, we would be able to flag down a taxi, whereas minicabs must in law be booked in advance.
 Both, however, have to meet certain regulations in order to be licensed and drivers of both classes of vehicle should be equally competent and reliable.

-What can I do near Heathrow?
+What can I do near London City?

 Times allowed are a rough guide only.